 Here’s why you should be investing any extra savings

-When you consider the state of the economy in recent years, it’s fair to say that ‘they’ are 100% right on the money (at least where that expression is concerned).
+When you consider the state of the economy in recent years, it’s fair to say that idiom is still 100% right on the money.

-However, when it comes to your own cash flow, how purposeful are you actually being?
+However, when it comes to keeping your own financial world spinning, how purposeful are you actually being?

-Are you spending according to a preset budget?
-Are you putting savings aside for a rainy day?
+Do you spend your cash flow according to a preset budget?
+Are you paying off debt balances in full at the end of each month?
+And are you putting savings aside for a rainy day?

 The answers most likely depend on where you are on the pay grid or what your pension income looks like in retirement.
 After all, money is what money does.
-The more you have of it, the more you can afford to put some of that money away (at least that should be the ultimate goal).
+The more you have of it, the more of it you can afford to save.

 But savings, like people, shouldn’t just sit around—they need to be put to work.